Teen privacy and parent trust

 - reading his diary or checking his email account

-- ‘friending’ him or communicating with him on social networking sites
+- ‘friending’ him or communicating with him on social media if he doesn’t want you to

 - calling his mobile to check on him all the time.